-Yet, most storage systems and operating systems (OS) kernel relies on conventional rule-based strategies.
-This simply makes sense as the latency to determine the running decision, but usually all they are greedy, and the huristic algorithms often cannot unfortunately find out sub-optimal solutions.
-We are exploring machine learning algorithms to make system-related decisions like I/O request pattern prediction and hot/colde data managment by being aware of diverse memory and storage system device-level characteristics.
-In addition, we are designing and implementing hardware acceleration architectures within memory and storage subsystems to enable infererence and training at runtime with a minimal overhead.
+Yet, most storage systems, and operating systems (OS) kernel rely on conventional rule-based strategies.
+This simply makes sense as the latency to determine the running decision, but usually all they are greedy, and the heuristic algorithms often cannot unfortunately find out sub-optimal solutions.
+We are exploring machine learning algorithms to make system-related decisions like I/O request pattern prediction and hot/cold data management by being aware of diverse memory and storage system device-level characteristics.
+In addition, we are designing and implementing hardware acceleration architectures within memory and storage subsystems to enable inference and training at runtime with minimal overhead.

-New memory including PRAM and Ultra-Low Latency Memory define different memory hierarchy compared to the convention.
-By far, most academic proposals related to new memory subsystems and storage systems such as persistence control, firmware algorithms and cross-layer optimizations are all evaluated by the simulation and/or emulation.
+New memory including PRAM and Ultra-Low Latency Memory define different memory hierarchies compared to the convention.
+By far, most academic proposals related to new memory subsystems and storage systems such as persistence control, firmware algorithms, and cross-layer optimizations, are all evaluated by the simulation and/or emulation.
 In this project, we build up a set of ACTUAL hardware and software resources from the ground.
-Currently, we secure mult-core processor IPs, PRAM and NVM controllers, and the corresponding datapath, which are all available to exectute Linux.
-In addition, we are exploring a new territory to ingrate such new memory into diverse computing system domain, including domain specific accelerator, AI accelerator, machine learning platform and fully hardware automoted FPGA storage subsystem.
+Currently, we secure multi-core processor IPs, PRAM and NVM controllers, and the corresponding datapath, which are all available to execute Linux.
+In addition, we are exploring new territory to ingrate such new memory into diverse computing system domains, including domain-specific accelerators, AI accelerators, machine learning platform,s and fully hardware-automated FPGA storage subsystems.

 Heterogeneous computing is widely applied to most of data processing and big analytic applications by incorporating many dissimilar many processors such as general purpose graphic processing units (GPGPU), many-integrated core (MIC), field-programmable gate array (FPGA) based coprocessors.
 However, it faces nowaday many challenges coming from different programming interfaces and data movement models.
 We are researching energy-efficient heterogeneous computing with diverse types of FPGA devices (Xilinx and Altera) and a thousand coprocessors in Kandemir machine (NVIDIA GPGPUs and Xeon Phi).
 The main goal of this research is i) to remove data movement by aggressively integrating memory with hardware accelerator and ii) to enable low-power hardware acceleration with hardware/software cross-optimizations.